-• Companies are committing to massively manufacture electric and zero emissions vehicles.
+- Companies are committing to massively manufacture electric and zero emissions vehicles.
 Volvo has pledged to only sell fully electric vehicles by 2030 and phase out all other ICE models.
-Volvo Trucks have announced it is aiming for half its European sales to be electric by the end of the decade as it outlined plans to boost its range of zero-emission vehicles.
+Volvo Trucks has announced it is aiming for half its European sales to be electric by the end of the decade as it outlined plans to boost its range of zero-emission vehicles.
 Daimler will accelerate its shift to EVs, aiming for hybrid or all-electric cars to make up more than 50% of its car sales sooner than their previously announced 2030 target.
 Ford has committed to stop selling cars with any form of combustion engine in the UK and Europe by 2030.
 Mercedes-Benz has announced that it hopes to transition to only manufacturing EVs by 2025.
 By 2022 the company will have an electric alternative in "all segments the company serves".
-Analysis by Bloomberg shows that these commitments are reflected in the automakers' investment plans.

-- Automotive manufacturers commit to having all sales of vans and cars being zero emission by 2040, and 2035 in leading economies.
+Analysis by Bloomberg shows that these commitments are reflected in the automakers' investment plans. - Automotive manufacturers commit to having all sales of vans and cars being zero emission by 2040, and 2035 in leading economies.
 In September, Volvo Cars revealed its decision to discontinue the production of all diesel-powered vehicles by early 2024, aligning with changing consumer preferences towards electric vehicles and increasingly strict emissions regulations.
-Joining the trend, various automakers, such as Alfa Romeo (by 2027), have also committed to phasing out internal combustion engine (ICE) vehicles ahead of the 2030 timeline. - Daimler is investing €10 billion in its electric fleet 10 existing passenger EV models with plans to launch of 10+ additional models by 2025 'Electric first' ambition >50% EV sales share by 2030 > 15% EV in 2021. - Mercedes-Benz, BMW, Daimler, Ford, Volkswagen, and more recently, Hyundai, are collaboratively investing in charging stations through the JV IONITY. - The truck manufacturing units of Volkswagen, Daimler and Volvo announced that they will team up to build a network of 1,700 charging points for heavy-duty vehicles in Europe. - 37 companies commit to accelerate the roll-out of EV-charging infrastructure, including ChargeUp Europe, Volvo and Scania - 130 companies have become members of the Climate Group's EV100 initiative.
+Joining the trend, various automakers, such as Alfa Romeo (by 2027), have also committed to phasing out internal combustion engine (ICE) vehicles ahead of the 2030 timeline.

+- Daimler is investing €10 billion in its electric fleet 10 existing passenger EV models with plans to launch of 10+ additional models by 2025 'Electric first' ambition >50% EV sales share by 2030 > 15% EV in 2021. - Mercedes-Benz, BMW, Daimler, Ford, Volkswagen, and more recently, Hyundai, are collaboratively investing in charging stations through the JV IONITY. - The truck manufacturing units of Volkswagen, Daimler and Volvo announced that they will team up to build a network of 1,700 charging points for heavy-duty vehicles in Europe. - 37 companies commit to accelerate the roll-out of EV-charging infrastructure, including ChargeUp Europe, Volvo and Scania - 130 companies have become members of the Climate Group's EV100 initiative.
 EV100 companies are committed to switch their fleets to electric vehicles, and/or install EV charging for staff and/or customers by 2030.
 They include Aviva, Coca Cola European Partners, Danfoss, Deutsche Post, E.ON, EDF, EDP, Iberdrola, METRO and Ingka Group/Ikea.
-More than 400 000 EVs are being deployed as a result with the aim to reach 5.75 million vehicles by 2030. - As part of that Climate Pledge, Amazon also announced a partnership with Rivian to bring 100,000 electric delivery vehicles on the road by 2030.
-Amazon has also put more than 15 models of electric vehicles on the road, including delivery vehicles, e-cargo bikes, and e-rickshaws, to test and learn across the US, EU, and India. - E. Finance: Investors and banks are committing to net zero and greening their investment portfolios - Leading finance firms have joined the Glasgow Financial Alliance for Net Zero.
-Since its launch in 2021, more than 675 companies have joined from over 50 countries, including over 140 banks representing \$74 trillion in assets.
-They set targets to cut the carbon content of their assets by 2030, in line with an overall goal of net zero emissions by 2050.
-More info about the Alliance is here. - 143 banks from 44 countries with US\$74 trillion in assets are part of the Net Zero Banking Alliance which will work to align the industry with Paris targets. - 315 asset managers, representing \$57 trillion in assets under management, have signed the Net Zero Asset Managers Initiative.
-Signatories commit to a net-zero goal and a Paris-aligned investment portfolio by 2050. - The Insurer AIA, with 326 billion dollars in assets, will shed its coal investments by 2028. - Funds from the likes of Mirova, UBP and the HSBC-Pollination partnership are looking to capture investor demand and mainstream nature impact into investment strategies. - F. Nature: Businesses are developing solutions to prevent biodiversity loss, restore natural habitats, and combat deforestation and ensure food security - Businesses are taking measures to address biodiversity loss such as partnering with NGOs to measure the impact of their infrastructure on wildlife and tackling deforestation.
+According to the EV100 report, the number of electric vehicles deployed by members has more than doubled in the past year, reaching 169,000. - Companies signed a Global Agreement on Zero-Emission Trucks and Buses at COP 26, to achieve 100% new medium- and heavy-duty vehicle sales being zero emission by 2040, with an interim target of 30% by 2030.
+Companies include Scania, DHL and Heineken. - As part of that Climate Pledge, Amazon also announced a partnership with Rivian to bring 100,000 electric delivery vehicles on the road by 2030.
+Amazon has also put more than 15 models of electric vehicles on the road, including delivery vehicles, e-cargo bikes, and e-rickshaws, to test and learn across the US, EU, and India. - In the shipping sector, Maersk has surpassed global regulatory standards by pledging to acquire only vessels compatible with zero-emission fuels and by retrofitting its existing fleet.